Cheap VPS web hosts

 Outstanding value and backed by one of the world’s biggest hosting brands

-1&1 brings a European flavor to the lower-end of the VPS market with its Virtual Server Cloud M offering.
-At $4.99 (£3.80), it is one of the cheapest on the market, although note that the price increases by 100% after the first 12 months.
+Ionos brings a European flavor to the lower-end of the VPS market with its Virtual Server Cloud M offering.
+At $5, it is one of the cheapest on the market, although note that the price increases by 100% after the first 12 months.

 You get one virtual Intel Xeon E5 core, 1GB of RAM, 50GB of SSD grade storage and unlimited traffic over a 100Mbit connection (that’s 30TB per month).
 You can choose the location of your data center (US, Spain or Germany) and you have a choice of Linux distro (albeit more limited than VPSCheap); Windows is also available as an option.

-As expected you get full root access, snapshot backup as an option, an SSL Wildcard certificate and the web host guarantees a ‘three-nines’ uptime (99.9%), not bad for such a cheap hosting package.
+As expected you get full root access, snapshot backup as an option, an SSL Wildcard certificate, Plesk Onyx control panel and the web host guarantees a ‘four-nines’ uptime (99.99%), not bad for such a cheap hosting package.
 You get one IPv4 (but not IPv6) address and 500GB storage spread across 250 email boxes.

 Ideal if you want to serve a Chinese audience

-As the designated data center partner for the Olympics committee, Alibaba Cloud is the biggest cloud provider in China and its ECS (Elastic Compute Service) – which is its take on the VPS concept – is being aggressively marketed online as a compelling alternative to Amazon’s more expensive Lightsail VPS.
+As the designated data center partner for the Olympics committee, Alibaba Cloud happens to be the biggest cloud provider in China and its ECS (Elastic Compute Service) – which is its take on the VPS concept – is being aggressively marketed online as a compelling alternative to Amazon’s more expensive Lightsail VPS.

 The cheapest VPS in the world – by far!